This sourdough discard pumpkin bread is a fall favorite packed with cinnamon, nutmeg, and an entire can of pumpkin flavor.

 If the top of your sourdough pumpkin bread is browning too quickly check your oven temperature it may be too hot.
 You could also cover the top of the bread with a piece of foil for the last few minutes of baking to reduce the risk of the bread burning.

 Grease your pan well.
 I usually use nonstick spray but you could also use shortening, softened butter, or oil.

 For best results, you can also line the pan with parchment paper.
 Leave two of the sides long to create a sling which makes removing the loaf of pumpkin bread from the pan a breeze.

 Allow the bread to cool in the pan for at least ten minutes.
 As the bread cools, steam will condense along the edges and help the bread release more easily.

 If the bread does stick, run a thin knife around the outer edges of the pan to loosen it.

 Sourdough pumpkin bread is best when stored at room temperature.
-Wrapped in plastic wrap it will keep for 4-5 days.
+Wrapped in plastic wrap or in an airtight container it will keep for 4-5 days.
 Any longer, especially when temperatures are warmer, it will start to have a fermented flavor.

 Pumpkin bread freezes really well.
 Having a couple of frozen loaves or slices in your freezer means you always have a quick and easy breakfast or snack ready.